9 Newsletters To Make You Smarter

 Bonus features: Emoji punctuate each shared story; Azhar podcasts deep conversations on such topics as hacking democracy.

-7. A Woman to Know, Pioneer women
+7. A Woman To Know, Pioneer Women

-Julia Carpenter, a freelance writer, pens a short but potent daily paean to a notable woman in history whose story resonates today; recent profiles include transgender hero Octavia St. Laurent and the first Native American to earn a medical degree.
+Julia Carpenter, a staff writer at CNNMoney, pens a short but potent daily paean to a notable woman in history whose story resonates today; recent profiles include transgender hero Octavia St. Laurent and the first Native American to earn a medical degree.

 Bonus features: Well-researched links to books and articles about her subjects.

-8. Chefs+Tech, Digital’s influence on dining
+8. Chefs+Tech, Digital’s Influence On Dining

 What changes when fine restaurants are competing with pizza joints for delivery dollars?
 What’s the latest way foodies are leveraging Instagram?
 This twice-weekly newsletter digs into compelling questions in food-business innovation.